Remembering Artworks Studio

 “The creative arts can provide meaning as the link between the aging human and a society that needs to listen and understand.”

-The Artworks Studio philosophy is based on the belief that art making can enrich life by providing a means of engaging, reflection on, expressing, and developing life stories, aspirations, and aesthetic visions, while expanding on present interests.
+The Artworks Studio philosophy is based on the belief that art-making can enrich life by providing a means of engaging with, reflecting on, expressing, and developing life stories, aspirations, and aesthetic visions, while expanding on present interests.
 Inherent to this view is the notion of artistic expression a mode of being, providing opportunities for imaginal, expressive, and creative engagement that enriches life and the community."

 Art Making Opportunities

-As the Artworks Studio program as evolved over time it has expanded to realize a number of significant opportunities for experiencing the benefits of art making.
+As the Artworks Studio program has evolved over time, it has expanded to offer a number of significant opportunities to experience the benefits of art-making.

 Creative expression opportunities were designed to: